yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/dml_insert.md

 ### *conflict_action*

-`conflict_action` clause specifies an action that happens when you use `ON CONFLICT`.
+`conflict_action` clause specifies an action that happens instead of a unique constraint violation if that is hit when you use `ON CONFLICT`.
 The action includes `DO NOTHING`, or `DO UPDATE`. `DO UPDATE` clause specifies the `UPDATE` action to be executed on conflicted rows.

 `SET` and `WHERE` clauses in `ON CONFLICT DO UPDATE` clause can access the existing row using the table's name (or an alias), and the rows proposed for insertion using the special `excluded` table.